-Not 100% accurate but Google Ads keeps track of age and gender for everyone who crossed path with your ads.
+Not 100% accurate but Google Ads keeps track of age and gender for everyone who crossed paths with your ads.

 To check the demographics of your ads, click on Demographics on the left side menu in your Google Ads Account.
 You will have a list of demographic segmentation:

-- Age: Shows the stats for different age ranges.
+- Age: This shows the stats for different age ranges.

 - Gender: Male or Female, you’ll see how your ads succeeded with both genders.